Unitarization of $R + \alpha R^2$ gravity: The spectrum of

 \myspace Parity ($T_{\lambda_1,\lambda_2,\lambda_3,\lambda_4}=T_{-\lambda_1,-\lambda_2,-\lambda_3,-\lambda_4}$) and time-reversal invariance ($T_{\lambda_1,\lambda_2,\lambda_3,\lambda_4}=T_{\lambda_3,\lambda_4,\lambda_1,\lambda_2}$), corresponding to $PT$ symmetry, are explicitly shown in Table~\ref{tab_g_elasticgraviton}, whose entries are fully symmetric.\myspace The crossed channel, i.e., $h^{\lambda_1}_{\mu_1\nu_1}h^{\lambda_2}_{\mu_2\nu_2}\to \varphi \varphi$, has contributions from four diagrams that are depicted in Fig.~\ref{fig_g_diags_ggss}.
 There is a $s$-channel graviton exchange, followed by two diagrams in the $t$- and $u$-channels with a scalar exchange.
 Finally, there is a contact vertex involving two gravitons and two scalarons.
 Four helicity combinations are possible, summarized as

 { } where $h_{1,2}$ represents the helicity with a normalization such that $h_{1,2}=\pm 1$.\myspace For elastic scattering of scalarons, seven types of diagrams are involved.
-Four of these, namely the $s$-, $t$-, $u$-channel, and contact diagrams with scalar exchange, are identical to the equivalent Higgs processes with the replacements
+Four of these, namely the $s$-, $t$-, $u$-channel, and contact diagrams with scalar exchange, are identical to the equivalent Higgs processes described by anomalous triple and quartic selfinteractions $\lambda_3 v h^3$ and $\lambda_4 h^4$, where $v$ is the vev of the Higgs.
+These Higgs amplitudes are easily found in the literature (see for instance Eq.
+(17) of Ref.~\cite{Asiain:2021lch}) and the corresponding scalaron amplitudes are obtained straightforwardly through the following replacements:

 for the triple and quartic couplings, respectively.\myspace The remaining three diagrams correspond to the $s$-, $t$-, and $u$-channels with graviton exchange.
 All of them together are shown in Fig.~\ref{fig_g_diags_ssss}.